gis-ops/tutorials/qgis/QGIS_QtDesigner.md

 - **Size policies are important!** When building bigger GUIs it will be increasingly important to define how widgets behave visually within their layout.
 When the user changes the window size, it can be disorienting if a button scales with the resizing.
 Size policies define the widget's size behavior within the layout.

 ## Qt resources.qrc

+> **_Deprecation Notice_**: the concept of a resource store is actually not very useful for Python based apps, so the next version of PyQt will not support `pyrcc` anymore and instead you'll rely on more common Python patterns to import files.

 Qt has the concept of an in-app resource store, which is defined in `resources.qrc` files on a plugin level.
 That file has a XML structure and is used to register binary files, like PNG images, with Qt in-app.
 Making use of this internal resource store is of advantage to: